strangergwenn/EchoRAM/API.md

 }
 ```

-The server reply will be sent as follow, as a map of stattistics.
+The server reply will be sent as follow, as a map of statistics.

 ```
 {